crowbarz/ha-tfi_journeyplanner/README.md

 Once installed, add an instance of this integration via the UI (**Configuration > Integrations > +**), enter all of the stop IDs that you wish to poll data for in the **Stops** field.
 Click **Submit** to start the instance and generate entities for each stop entered.

-To identify the stop ID for a transit stop, go to https://journeyplanner.transportforireland.ie/, search for the stop and go to the live departures for that stop.
+To identify the stop ID for a transit stop, go to the [TFI Journey Planner](https://journeyplanner.transportforireland.ie/), search for the stop and go to the live departures for that stop.
 The URL of the page shows the stop ID that you need to enter into the integration.

 You can see the details of all departures in the attributes of the stop entities.
 This can also be used by front-end integrations such as [Flex Table Card](https://github.com/custom-cards/flex-table-card) to generate a departure board.

 **NOTE:** It is strongly recommended that all sensors created by this integration be excluded from your recorder database.
-See the[Recorder documentation](https://www.home-assistant.io/integrations/recorder/#configure-filter) for the process.
+See the [Recorder documentation](https://www.home-assistant.io/integrations/recorder/#configure-filter) for the process.
 Otherwise, every sensor update will be stored in the Home Assistant database and take up a lot of unnecessary disk space.

 ## Stop IDs